My finances, my projects, my life

 • Early education centres are free to attend for children aged 3–4 and are different from crèches in that they follow a structured curriculum.
 They correspond to the first cycle of the Luxembourg school system, but unlike the compulsory two years of preschool education, they are optional.
 The timetable can sometimes be difficult to fit around working hours, so some facilities offer solutions that are a halfway house between early education centres and crèches.
 Find out if this option could work for you!

-• Day care centres serve the same purpose as crèches, but are aimed at a different age bracket.
-They offer care outside of school hours for children aged 4–12 attending early education centres, preschool or primary school.
+• Day care centres (Foyers de jour) serve the same purpose as crèches, but are aimed at a different age bracket.
+They offer care outside of school hours and during school holidays for children aged 4–12 attending early education centres, preschool or primary school.

-• After-school care centres take children up to the age of 18.
+• After-school care centres take children from 3 years old up to 12 years, or even 18 years.
 These facilities operate outside of school hours and are run by the communes.
+They welcome children during the school term and school holidays (generally between 7 AM and 7 PM).
 They are reserved for children who live or attend school in the same commune as the centre.
 Contact your commune’s administrative office to see if there are places available and to find out more about their rules and services.

 Parental assistance schemes have more flexible hours, and can also include things like meals, special educational activities and caring for children who are unwell.

-• Parental assistance schemes, unlike the other types of facility, provide childcare both day and night.
+• Parental assistance schemes, unlike the other types of facility, provide childcare both day and night for children under 12 years old.
+The parental assistant can simultaneously care for up to 5 children at their home (with a maximum of 2 children under 2 years old).
 Parental assistance schemes have more flexible hours, and can also include things like meals, special educational activities and caring for children who are unwell.
-To find out more, visit guichet.lu
+To find out more, inquire with the Dageselteren Agency, which advises and informs parents seeking a parental assistant.

 Home-based care